sickle13-cyber/houseguess-capstone/README.md

-# HouseGuess (starter)
+# HouseGuess

-A simple Python 3 Tkinter GUI game (college capstone starter) where players see a house image and guess its origin.
+A simple Python 3 Tkinter GUI game where players see a house image and guess its origin.
-This starter focuses on the GUI loop and data loading, with a stub for distance-based scoring you can extend.

 ## Features (MVP)
 - Tkinter GUI